SentimentAnalysisLab/MSRG/README.md

-# Multimodal Sentiment Recognition with Residual Gating Network and Sentiment Intensity Attention
+# Multimodal Sentiment Recognition with Residual Gating Network and Emotion Intensity Attention
 Code for "Multimodal Sentiment Recognition with Residual Gating Network and Sentiment Intensity Attention".

 <p>